trampgeek/moodle-qtype_coderunner/README.md

 areas, files and OOP, are much more tractable.
-The second incarnation of pycode allowed teachers to specify text to be used as standard input that could be read by student code and also provided a file-like object that could be used to simulate a file system that student code to read from and write to.
+The second incarnation of pycode allowed teachers to specify text to be used as standard input that could be read by student code and also provided a file-like object that could be used to simulate a file system that student code could read from and write to.
 In this new system, the student code was run first, followed by the test code; the output from the entire run was then expected to match the expected output.